 - Critical feedback is the only way to know what’s working and what isn’t.
 There is nothing better than a second set of eyes, because you are not the best judge of your website.

-- Avoid the repellant site.
+- Don’t have a repellant site.
 Imagery and text should be on point and engaging.
 Design of forensic content is is consistent with forensic work vs. a clinical practice which is geared and designed differently.
 A potential therapy client will want to know your treatment modalities.
 An attorney won’t.

 Let’s dispel a few myths about websites: